LouisThorpe-Monaghan/automatic_branch_merger/README.md

 # automatic_branch_merger

-This is a test for automatic branch merging from release_master into master
+This is a test for automatic branch merging from release_master into master!